Home Finance Taxes Corporate tax rates in Belgium

 The Belgian tax year runs from 1 January to 31 December.
 Taxpayers must submit tax returns annually.

 Before filing a tax return, companies must register with the tax office and, if necessary, the VAT office.
-Both can be done through a one-stop-shop or business counter (guichet d’entreprise in French, ondernemingsloket in Dutch).
+Both can be done through a one-stop shop or business counter (guichet d’entreprise in French, ondernemingsloket in Dutch).

-If you are non-resident with a Belgian-earned income, you have to inform your competent tax collector’s office, who will send you a tax return each year.
+If you are a non-resident with a Belgian-earned income, you have to inform your competent tax collector’s office, who will send you a tax return each year.
 You can also pay by mail or online.

 How to file your corporate tax return in Belgium

-The filing deadline for 2022 corporate tax returns is seven months after the end of the company’s financial year.
-Assuming the financial year runs in line with the calendar year, the deadline would be 31 July 2022.
+The filing deadline for 2023 corporate tax returns is seven months after the end of the company’s financial year.
+Assuming the financial year runs in line with the calendar year, the deadline would be 31 July 2024.
 Companies in Belgium no longer receive a paper tax form.
 They instead need to file their return electronically via the government’s Biztax application.

 Staff opening a Brussels café in the morning